 How can I become a patient advocate?

-There are a few different ways to become a patient advocate, but one of the most common is by studying social work.
+There are a few different ways to become a patient advocate, but one of the most common is studying social work.
 Social workers are trained to work within the system to achieve change for their clients, and many students pick patient advocacy as their career of choice when completing their degree.

 Emergency medical technician (EMT)